 - The Captain: The main character is Thomas, who is the commanding officer of the Nathan James.

 - Cliffhanger: The book ends on one of these.
 Unfortunately, as the author died a few years after the book was published, the likelihood of a sequel is slim.His voice trailed away.
 We started down the hill and made our way toward Pushkin, her two ensigns fluttering in the cold wind that had begun to come off the ice cap, the ship ready to cast off on her voyage to rediscover the world But that is another book.

-- Death by Sex: When exploring a French ship that was hit by high doses of radiation, Thomas comes across two dead bodies in a bed, killed instantly by radiation given off by a nuclear explosion.
-They were still frozen in the position they were engaging in coitus in.
+- When exploring a French ship that was hit by high doses of radiation, Thomas comes across two dead bodies in a bed, killed instantly by radiation given off by a nuclear explosion.
+They were still frozen in the position they had while having sex.

 - The End of the World as We Know It: The aftermath of the nuclear war leaves virtually no place on Earth untouched.
 The protagonists even contribute to the end by nuking the Soviet city of Orel.

-- HeelFace Turn: The Nathan James encounters the Pushkin, a Soviet submarine, who decides to team up with the Americans to find a new home for their crews.
+- HeelFace Turn: The Nathan James encounters the Pushkin, a Soviet submarine, who decide to team up with the Americans to find a new home for their crews.